Nearata/flarum-ext-embed-video/README.md

 ## Remove

-Rember to call the `Purge` button in Admin area.
+Remember to call the `Purge` button in Admin area.

 If you are about to unistall this extension for good, run this command before.